Oppositional culture: Historical context

 Racial disparities in education stem from the historical foundations of America, from the époque of slavery into the 20th and 21st centuries.
 Slave owners in the American South by and large prevented their slaves from becoming literate, fearing that literacy and education would strengthen slave resistance and empower the slaves to revolt against their masters.
 While African-Americans in the North fared better, black schools struggled to keep their doors open.

-The 1896 landmark court case, Plessy v.
+The Supreme Court's landmark 1896 decision in Plessy v.
 Ferguson also helped to define education policies in the United States for years to come.
 The court case ultimately decided that race was an acceptable categorization by which to divide individuals.
 Additionally the case determined that separation of these individuals was permissible provided that the condition of both facilities was equal.
 This case helped to promote segregationist practices that prevented African American children from attending white schools.
 African-American schools had fewer resources leading to greater racial gaps in educational achievement.

-In 1954, the Supreme Court decided that the concept of separate but equal was unconstitutional in its landmark decision in Brown vs. Topeka Board of Education 347 U.S. 483.
+In 1954, the Supreme Court ruled that the separate but equal doctrine was unconstitutional in its landmark decision in Brown v.
+Board of Education.
 The court also ruled that segregation inherently caused harm to the cognitive development of black children, and officially recognized the importance of educational equality as a compelling interest in the United States.
 Following this ruling, Southern school districts began to publish findings of racial gaps in academics as a justification to oppose desegregation.
 As a result, the United States adopted compensatory education in order to equalize educational opportunities for all students.
 Despite these efforts, the education gap continues to persist in SAT scores and college acceptance rates.
 In the 1980s, a researcher named John Ogbu suggested that equal opportunity was not enough to diminish the racial disparities gap in education and that additional factors needed to be addressed in order to reduce the racial disparities gap.